materialsproject/atomate2/docs/src/user/install.rst

 Configure pymatgen
 ==================

-If you are planning to run VASP, the last configuration step is to configure pymatgen to (required) find the pseudopotentials for VASP and (optional) set up your API key from the `Materials Project`_.
+If you're planning to run VASP, the last configuration step is to configure pymatgen to (required) find the pseudopotentials for VASP and (optional) set up your API key from the `Materials Project`_.